-Name of Director Ng Kim Keang ("Mr Ng") Gan Thiam Poh ("Mr Gan") Date of Appointment 3 January 2005 30 September 2019 Date of last re-appointment (if applicable) 29 April 2020 29 April 2020 Age 48 60 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations and the search and nomination process) The Board of Directors of the Company is of the opinion that Mr Ng can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Mr Ng's qualifications, extensive experiences and suitability The Board of Directors of the Company is of the opinion that Mr Gan can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Mr Gan's qualifications, extensive experiences and suitability Whether appointment is executive, and if so, the area of responsibility Executive, managing the overall operations and the finance and accounting matters of the Group Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director cum Chief Operating Officer Non-Executive and Independent Director, Chairman of Nominating Committee and member of Remuneration Committee and Audit Committee Professional qualifications Bachelor of Commerce from University of Adelaide, Australia, and is a full member of CPA (Australia) and Institute of Singapore Chartered Accountant.
-Bachelor of Science (Economics and Mathematics) degree from the National University of Singapore Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries None None Conflict of interest (including any competing business) None None Working experience and occupation(s) during the past 10 years Mr Ng joined the Company in January 2003 as Financial Controller, and was promoted to Executive Director in January 2005 and Chief Operating Officer in March 2015.
-Currently, Mr Ng is responsible for managing the overall operations and the finance and accounting matters of the Group.
-Prior to joining the Company, Mr Ng worked in Deloitte & Touche, Malaysia, and Ernst & Young, Singapore.
-Mr Gan has worked at DBS Bank since 2002 and is currently the Senior Vice President of Private Banking, DBS Bank Ltd. He has been in the Banking and Finance Industry since 1989 and held several leadership and senior roles in Institutional Banking.
-In his current role; he advises high-net-worth and ultrahigh net-worth families with valuable wealth planning solutions.
-He has been the Member of Parliament since 2011 and is currently the Member of Parliament for Ang Mo Kio Group Representation Constituency from 2015 to present.
-He was the Audit Committee Chairman and Independent Director of Mainboard Listed Ouhua Energy Holdings Limited.
-Undertaking (in the format set out in Appendix 7H) under Rule 720(1) has been submitted to the listed issuer Yes Yes
+Name of Director Mr Ow Eei Phurn, Benedict ("Mr Benedict Ow") Ms Tan Poh Hong ("Ms Tan") Date of Appointment 7 May 2021 26 July 2018 Date of last re-appointment (if applicable) 29 April 2022 30 April 2021 Age 43 65 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations and the search and nomination process) The Board of Directors of the Company is of the opinion that Mr Benedict Ow can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Mr Benedict Ow's qualifications, extensive experiences and suitability.
+The Board of Directors of the Company is of the opinion that Ms Tan can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Ms Tan's qualifications, extensive experiences and suitability.
+The Board considers Ms Tan to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+Whether appointment is executive, and if so, the area of responsibility Executive, responsible for the overall distribution business of the Group and managing the Group's supply chain operations Non-Executive Job Title Executive Director cum Sales Director Non-Executive and Independent Director, Chairman of Remuneration Committee and a member of Nominating Committee and Audit Committee Professional qualifications Bachelor of Commerce from University of Melbourne, Australia and is a full member of CPA (Australia) Bachelor of Science (Estate Management) (Hons), National University of Singapore MBA (Distinction) New York University Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Son of Mr Ow Chin Seng and Mdm Low Kheng Brother of Mr Ow Eei Meng, Benjamin None Conflict of interest (including any competing business) None None